yehia67/documentation/getting-started/0.1/tutorials/send-your-first-data-transaction-with-nodejs.md

 In IOTA, transactions must be sent to [IRI nodes](iri/introduction/overview.md).

 If you know the URL of an IRI node, you can send it a transaction.
-In this example we use the URL of an IRI node on the IOTA DevNet network and use the [`getNodeInfo()` method](https://github.com/iotaledger/iota.js/blob/next/api_reference.md#module_core.getNodeInfo) to check that the IRI node is online.
+In this example we use the URL of an IRI node on the IOTA Devnet network and use the [`getNodeInfo()` method](https://github.com/iotaledger/iota.js/blob/next/api_reference.md#module_core.getNodeInfo) to check that the IRI node is online.

 1. In the terminal, create a working directory called iota-example:
     ```bash